The Facts on Cost

 Finding the Answers

 Visit the school’s financial aid web pages and review the Tuition, Aid & Debt section of the Medical School Admissions Requirements™ (MSAR®).
-You can also speak directly with a financial aid officer at the medical school.
-Call or email the office to schedule an appointment to discuss your questions.
+You can also speak directly with a financial aid officer at the medical school by calling or emailing.

 By obtaining the answers to the questions listed here, as well as any others that are on your mind, you’ll better understand the medical school’s financial aid application process, the types of aid available at each school, and you can equip yourself with tips to help minimize your student loan debt.

-In addition to talking with the medical school financial aid staff, you should also utilize the free resources and tools from the AAMC FIRST program.
+In addition to talking with the medical school financial aid staff, utilize the free resources and tools from the AAMC FIRST program.